Learn English for Hotel Receptionists

 Chief Happiness Officer

-Milena is the host of the English Made Simple Podcast and is passionate about helping migrants become successful at work and in life.
+Milena is the host of the English Made Simple Podcast and is passionate about helping migrants and other awesome non-native speakers become successful at work and in life.

 Milena lives in Australia with her Chileno husband and loves anything podcasting and online coaching and is honoured to be supporting and guiding immigrants from all over the world with her products, programs and coaching services.